 However, I haven’t always been so passionate about cooking.
 You’ve probably already heard all the cliché origin stories for people’s introductions to cooking.
 Some parental figure had an affinity with food.
 Always making incredible dishes, the myriad of fragrances would dance out the kitchen like in a Tom and Jerry cartoon, the irresistible smells would entice the child in a state of wonderment towards the kitchen and they were transfixed with cooking from then on.
-Helping their grandmother, or father, or auntie, or whoever, at any opportunity they had, they started learning to cook and loving to eat.
+Helping their grandmother, or father, or auntie, or whoever, at any opportunity they had, they started learning to cook.
 However perfect this sounds, this wasn’t me.
 My story starts after I had left home.
 I don’t want to be unfair to my parents though, they are both wonderful cooks, it’s my interest in cooking that’s missing from this cliché.

 My Mum and Dad both have different styles in the kitchen.
 My Mum does nearly all of the day to day cooking, making the food necessary for the hungry appetites of a family.
 She always makes sure there is a meal on the table and it always tastes great.
 I wasn’t a totally useless child, I did help from time to time.
 I learned the basics from my Mum, she taught me how to cook things like scrambled eggs, pasta bake, and stir fry.